Dynamic Underground Stripping and

 and other organic

 compounds.
-It is very similar to Enhanced Soil
+It is very similar to some thermal soil cleanup technologies,

-contamination.
-DUS/HPO injection and extraction wells are installed so that
+and the saturated matrix.
+DUS/HPO injection and extraction wells are

 their screened sections are in both saturated